 Ponsonby Road Bistro

 Finally, no road trip to Auckland would be complete without a stop at the world-famous Ponsonby Road Bistro.
-This place is known for its incredible French fare, and it definitely doesn’t disappoint.
+This place is known for its incredible French fare, and it doesn’t disappoint.
 The duck confit is amazing, and the service is simply impeccable.

-To make the most of your road trip, it’s important to plan ahead and know where you’ll be stopping for petrol.
+To make the most of your road trip, it’s important to plan and know where you’ll be stopping for petrol.
 Here’s a guide to the best gas stations along the way, so you can focus on enjoying the drive.

 The first stop is at the Frankton Flats.
 This gas station is right in the heart of Queenstown, so it’s a great place to fill up before heading out of town.
 The prices here are very competitive, and the staff are always happy to help.